 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Fort Myers transfer station to maximize recovery—following EPA construction debris recycling guidance.
-Contractors on long-term projects often set up commercial recurring hauling agreements to keep the site clear and fully functional.
+Construction roll-offs accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Fort Myers transfer station to maximize recovery — contractors on steady jobs often utilize commercial recurring hauling agreements.
+For proper material management, follow the EPA construction debris recycling guidance.
+This container process keeps work sites efficient.

 • Framing lumber and offcuts